-Naturally, there’s a price to pay for such high output, and it comes in the form of a belt-mounted battery pack, meaning the headlamp isn’t as convenient to use as other models.
-This reduces the weight of the headlamp itself, of course, so some people find a separate battery pack more comfortable.
+Naturally, there’s a price to pay (apart from financially) for such high output, and it comes in the form of a belt-mounted battery pack, meaning the headlamp isn’t as convenient to use as other models.
+This reduces the weight of the headlamp itself, of course, and some people find a separate battery pack more comfortable.
 It all comes down to personal preference.

 The HP30 can use either two 18650 batteries or four CR123As.
 This power can be channeled via USB to charge a cell phone or other device, and the unit is rated IPX6 water resistant to 1 metre for 30 minutes.